alikaratas17/COMP442Project/vanilla/tr_en_direction/README.md

+# Notes of Ali
+ This folder is my modified version of the transformer code for unmodified TR -> EN training & Testing

+# Below This is the original readme file

 # Attention Is All You Need Paper Implementation

 This is my from-scratch implementation of the original transformer architecture from the following paper: [Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
 2017.](https://arxiv.org/abs/1706.03762)